-I’ve finished the first three weeks of school and launched both writing & reading workshop.
-This article outlines exactly what I did to launch both reading and writing workshop in my classroom.
+This blog post outlines exactly what I did to launch both reading and writing workshop in my classroom.
 If you are an English teacher wanting to teach using the writing and reading workshop model, then this post is exactly what you’ve been looking for!
 You’ll find my exact lesson outline for 14 total school days.
-Students will get to know each other, you’ll build a writing community and begin teaching workshop routines in a matter of 14 days.
+Students will get to know each other, you’ll build a reading and writing community, and begin teaching workshop routines in a matter of 14 days.
+If you’d like already done for you mini lessons, charts, videos and links to articles to launch writing workshop you should definitely check out this product in my store.

 Mini Lesson: Today we will teach students about living writerly & readerly lives while also following the workshop schedule.